 Standardized test scores are not required for admission to the Classical Studies post-baccalaureate program.
 However, you may choose to submit standardized test scores, such as the Graduate Record Exam (GRE), in support of your application.
 Request that your scores report for the GRE test be forwarded to the College of Liberal and Professional Studies office, using ETS institutional code 2986.
 Please contact us if you are unsure whether or not you should take the GRE.

 International applicants whose first language is not English must also submit Test of English as a Foreign Language (TOEFL) scores to demonstrate English proficiency.
-If the medium of instruction for your undergraduate degree was English, you may request to waive the TOEFL requirement by sending an email to firstname.lastname@example.org.
+If the medium of instruction for your undergraduate degree was English, you may request to waive the TOEFL requirement by sending an email to email@example.com.
+Please note that the TOEFL is rarely waived; therefore, we encourage applicants to take the test to avoid delays in completing the application.
 The minimum TOEFL scores required for admissions consideration are: 100 (iBT), 250 (CBT) or 600 (PBT).
 The TOEFL must be sent from ETS using the institutional code 2986.
 To locate a testing site near you or schedule an exam, visit the TOEFL website.
-Please contact us if you are unsure whether or not you should take the TOEFL.

 Upon review of an applicant's file, the Admissions Committee reserves the right to request TOEFL scores.